Dyredhead/sapm/README.md

 |      pacman      |

 ## Future Plans:
-(As of 2024-07-07)
+(As of 2024-07-08)

 In order of decreasing priority:

-* Add support for other common Linux package managers:
+* Add support for other common Linux Distro package managers:
   * apt
   * nix
   * portage
   * zypper
   * yum
   * apk
+* Add support for other common Linux, non-distro specific, package managers:
+  * flatpak
+  * snap
 * Add support for Microsoft and macOS package managers:
   * winget
   * homebrew
 * Extend functionality of sapm to include other, less common, functionality
+  * sync
   * clean
-  * sync
   * purge